PersistentWorldNetwork/PersistentWorldNetwork/README.md

 # Persistent World Network
-Persistent World Network is a proposed suite of open-source software for use in the development and deployment of persistent open world multi-user experiences.
+Persistent World Network is a proposed suite of open-source software for use in the development and deployment of persistent open world networked experiences.
 This is not intended to be an all purpose engine, rather a focused effort to create high performance virtual worlds that can be explored and manipulated by many users simultaneously.

 ## Objectives:
-- Low latency multi-user netcode
+- Low latency netcode
 - Server-side physics and projectiles with smooth client-side prediction
 - Open world traversal across connected zone servers
 - Data transfer across servers